 EDACE 835 Developing Teams and Leaders (3 credits)

 In this course, participants critically analyze their own leadership styles and skills and examine leadership and ethical behavior.
 By examining leadership and adult theories, they gain practical tools to help develop leaders and analyze and manage teams.

-In this experiential course, participants apply theories, ideas, and principles learned throughout the leadership dynamics program to a real organizational problem or setting and present their experiences to a panel of academic and professional practitioners.
-(This course may only be taken after completing EDACE 832, 835, 836, and 837).
+In this experiential course, participants apply theories, ideas and principles learned throughout the leadership dynamics program to a real organizational problem or setting and present their experiences to a panel of academic and professional practitioners.

 This course provides an introduction to the foundations of adult leadership in the context of managing a culturally diverse workforce.
 Concepts of globalization as well as cross-cultural and international environments as they relate to adult leadership are emphasized through theory to practice projects and research.